-Providing information in the find statements rather than as constraints often leads to better perform.
-Essence provides attributes which can be attached to find statements .
+Providing information in the find statements rather than as constraints often leads to better performance.
+Essence provides domain attributes which can be attached to find statements.
 One of them is size k, which tells Essence that a set is of size k.
-In our model the number of farms and the number of crops per farm are in effect the size of the crop_assignment set and the size of the sets within the crop_assignment set.
+In our model the number of farms and the number of crops per farm are in effect the size of the crop\assignment set and the size of the sets within the crop\assignment set.
 Therefore we can move these definitions out of the list of constraints and into the find statement.